lixi-ui/lixi-ui-vue/src/components/cascader/doc/index.en-US.md

 Search and select options with a keyword.

-:::demo Adding `filterable` to `el-cascader` enables filtering.
+:::demo Adding `filterable` to `lx-cascader` enables filtering.
 Cascader will match nodes whose label or parent's label (according to `show-all-levels`) includes input keyword.
 Of course, you can customize search logic by `filter-method` which accepts a function, the first parameter is `node`, the second is `keyword`, and need return a boolean value indicating whether it hits.
 ```html
 <div class="block">
   <span class="demonstration">Filterable (Single selection)</span>